carlgranfelt/netapp-bootcamp/trident_with_k8s/tasks/verify_lab/README.md

   Normal  Installed  3m34s (x117 over 9h)  trident-operator.netapp.io  Trident installed
 ```

 You can also confirm if the Trident install completed by taking a look at the pods that have been created.
-confirm that the Trident Operator, Provisioner and a CSI driver per node (part of the deamonset) are all up & running:
+Confirm that the Trident Operator, Provisioner and a CSI driver per node (part of the deamonset) are all up & running:

 ```bash
 [root@rhel3 ~]# kubectl get all -n trident